ksanu1998/starter-academic/content/post/learning-resources/index.md

 * [Prof. Vatsal Sharan](https://vatsalsharan.github.io/), <small> Assistant Professor, Thomas Lord Department of Computer Science, University of Southern California </small>
 ---

-> Courtesy to authors of the content, no copyright infringement intended.
+> Courtesy to authors and publishers of the content, no copyright infringement intended.
 Sole purpose of this page is to make publicly available learning resources more accessible, for the benefit of all.<br>